-What are possible strategies for breaking in 9-ball?
+What are the best strategies for breaking in 9-ball?

-Vol. I of the Video Encyclopedia of Nine-ball and Ten-ball (VENT) covers all 9-ball breaking strategy, knowledge, and techniques in great detail.
+Vol. I of the Video Encyclopedia of Nine-ball and Ten-ball (VENT) covers all 9-ball breaking strategy, effects, and techniques in great detail.
 This resource is strongly recommended.
 For a good overview of 9-ball break strategies, for all types of breaking rules, see “9-Ball Break Strategy” (BD, January, 2021), “How to Rack and Break 9-Ball Like a Pro” (BD, March, 2018), and the following video:

 If the 9 is racked on the spot, the wing ball can be pocketed by breaking from the side with a cut break, where you hit the 1 at a slight angle (off square slightly) on the outside.
 You can also pocket the 1 in the side or bank it off the side rail to the upper corner pocket.
 You can change the directions the wing and 1 balls head by changing the amount of cut (more cut makes both balls go lower).
 The far corner ball (opposite the wing ball) can also have a tendency to bank three rails to the side pocket with a 9-on-the-spot side cut break (depending on conditions and the amount of cut).
 Here are demonstrations of various 9-on-the-spot break strategies:

 An advantage of a cut break is that the CB can come off the side rail into the stationary 9, possibly resulting in a “golden break” (pocketing the 9 on the break).
 Here are some examples (notice how the CB is also at risk of scratching with this approach.
 For demonstrations along with other approaches to pocket the 9 on the snap, see:

 If the 3-point rule is in force, and you are required to break “from the box,” a larger cut is required to pocket the wing ball (especially if the 9 is on the spot), and a cut break can be a little risky since you cannot get as much power into the rack.